Resignation Letters for Personal Reasons

 Jennifer Lau (typed name)

-I regret to inform you that I will be leaving Bolt Inc. in two weeks.
+I regret to inform you that I will be leaving Bolt Inc. on July 17, 2020.
 Due to unforeseen personal problems, I am no longer able to fulfill the responsibilities of my role, and I feel it is in the best interests of the company that I vacate the position.

 I do hope that my leaving will not cause you or Bolt Inc. any inconvenience.
 Please do not hesitate to be in touch if you think there is any way I can assist with finding a replacement, or if there is anything I can do to make the transition smoother.